i0e5/Exodus-larp/README.md

 ## Disclaimer

 This project is intended **for entertainment and LARP purposes only**.
 All balances, transactions, and cryptocurrencies shown are fictional and have no monetary value.
 It is not affiliated with or endorsed by the Exodus cryptocurrency wallet or any blockchain network.
+The .exe file will get detected because its in nuitka